-My name is Elizabeth Deppe, I am an American, but am currently serving as volunteer in St. Vincent for two years.
+My name is Elizabeth Deppe.
+I am an American, but am currently serving as a volunteer in St. Vincent for two years.
 I am volunteering at Barrouallie Secondary School.
 The school has students ranging from age 12 to 18 and serves over 500 students.
 Universal Education is fairly new to St. Vincent, so many students that may have not otherwise been accepted to a secondary school are now able to attend.
 Many students are the first in their family to attend a secondary school.

 As a volunteer with the school, I am helping in the areas of literacy and art education.
 I feel extremely blessed to be working with the students, the principal and the faculty.
 They are incredibly hard working and as their motto states, Striving Ever Higher.
 A major problem facing students in St. Vincent is a lack of resources.
 Many students are dedicated and hard working, but cannot learn certain trades and skills simply because there is no access.
 For example, students must purchase their own supplies for art classes because there is not enough money to fund art supplies.
 As an art education volunteer, this can become extremely heart breaking and frustrating when only a small fraction of the class is able to purchase the recommended supplies for a certain project.